ben-salis/Data-Analysis-Projects/Diamonds Analysis/About Diamonds.md

 # Snapshot Pricelist

 This dataset was provided by a user on Kaggle for training use.
 It can be found [here](https://www.kaggle.com/datasets/shivam2503/diamonds).
-It should considered a snapshot of the collective traits of a group of diamonds, with no time component being presented.
+The data should be considered a snapshot of the collective traits of a group of diamonds, with no time component being presented.
 Emphasis will be put on correlation and any trends seen therein.

 ## Introduction